ike-tom/fake-news-network-FE/README.md

 # Fake News Network - CodersCamp 2021/22 Hackathon Hack-a-Troll
 ## I. Team

-The whole project was created during 24h Hackathon Hack-a-Troll in Wrocław.
+The base of the project was created during 24h Hackathon Hack-a-Troll in Wrocław.
 The team worked as part of the [CodersCamp](https://coderscamp.pl/) course.
 The application was made by the course participants with the help of a mentor.

+**After Hackathon, I added new functionalities such as game modes, improved best scores and cleaned up the code - [Tomasz Ikert](https://github.com/ike-tom)**

 **Mentor**: [Filip Hałoń](https://github.com/FilipHalon)